sjoshuam/word_choice_communities/README.md

 ## DESCRIPTION

 This project trains machine learning models to predict group affiliation from social media word choices.
-As a test case, the project uses Tweets from Republican and Democrat members of congress.
+As a test case, the project uses Tweets from Republican and Democrat members of congress as a test case, and uses tweets from Canadian members of parliament for comparison.

 ## TASKS